GenisGE/miscripts/README.md

 # miscripts

-collection of miscellaneous scripts potentially worth sharing
+Collection of miscellaneous scripts potentially worth sharing.
+They are relatively generalizable but no guarantee they would work without modifications.